Zorgod-x/PCAP-Analysis/README.md

 - Network tap device

 # Before capturing
--who is impacted?
+Who is impacted?
--all the time?
+All the time?
--what applications?
+What applications?
--what servers are they interacting with?
+What servers are they interacting with?
--what network path?
+What network path?

 # Phase 2: Initial Analysis